crustio/Crust-Grants-Program/applications/switchswap.md

 > ⚠️ *When you submit an application for a Grant，You confirm that you have read these Terms and Conditions carefully and that you agree to be bound by them.*

 ### Overview
-  * **Brief description:** after more than 6 months of researching/learning/developping application on IPFS, namely on Crust Network, we started an ambitious/scalable/ longterm/realistic project - Switchswap to develop ecosystem of blockchains mainly using web3 technology.
+  * **Brief description:** after more than six months of researching/learning/developing applications on IPFS, namely on Crust Network, recently we started an ambitious/long-term/realistic project - Switchswap to develop the ecosystem of blockchains mainly using web3 technology.
-  * **What we do:** at the first period, we build a platform to create/trade D-NFT on Polygon/ Crust, the reason we use the letter "D" before NFT because most NFT in the market aren't decentralized and can be manipulated by its creator easily.
+  * **What we do:** at the first period, we build a platform to create/trade D-NFT on Polygon/ Crust.
+We use the letter "D" before NFT because most NFT in the market isn't decentralized and can be easily manipulated by its creator.
 On Switchswap, these NFT do not depend on any factor and can't be deleted by anyone.
 They are also compatible with big marketplaces such as Opensea.
-  * **Why we do:** blockchains are created to be independent but most applications on blockchains are not.
-We see a lot of unstable points in the blockchain world: NFT using centralized metadata, DeFi using centralized server for its UI (that would create harmful consequences if UI is down).
-The valuable technologies in blockchains are not widely used, some remarkable technologies can be named: blockchain domain, decentralized IPFS pinning service.
-We create a common place - switchswap to apply multiple interresting blockchain applications here.
+  * **Why we do:** blockchains are created to be independent, but most applications on blockchains are not.
+We see a lot of unstable points in the blockchain world: NFT using centralized metadata, DeFi using the centralized server for its UI (that would create harmful consequences if UI is down).
+The valuable technologies in blockchains are not widely used; some remarkable technologies can be named: blockchain domain, decentralized IPFS pinning service.
+We create a common place - switchswap to apply multiple interesting blockchain applications here.

 ## Project Details

 ### **First phase**
-At the first phase, our main products are:
+In the first phase, our primary products are:
-1. D-NFT minting page that allows users to customize the NFT Card and mint their NFT freely via Polygon smart contract.
-The different types of NFT will be presented in next part.
+1. D-NFT minting page allows users to customize the NFT Card and mint their NFT freely via Polygon smart contract.
+The different types of NFT will be presented in the next part.
 2. NFT gallery: for exhibiting, trading NFT in a decentralized way via a swap smart contract on Polygon.
 3. NFT manager: for managing user-own NFT